-PHM 3630 Health Program Planning, Implementation and Evaluation

-This course introduces students to the fundamental concepts and techniques of planning, implementing, and evaluating public health programs.
-The course will cover concepts that are relevant to evaluation of health interventions, as well as social and behavioral interventions, in the community settings.
+PHM 3630 Health Program Planning, Implementation and Evaluation social and behavioral interventions, in the community settings.
 These will include program/intervention; implementation and impact evaluation concepts; models/designs; methods; indicators; and data collection, analysis, and interpretation strategies.
 Design and application of evaluations will include both quantitative and qualitative research methods.